 All residents attend the daily morning categorical courses and midday case conferences, as well as those occasional activities scheduled for early morning or late evening.
 There are dedicated physics lectures twice a week, which are given by the departmental physics faculty.
 The Radiology Department participates in many interdisciplinary conferences and residents may be involved in preparation and presentation of these conferences.
 Attendance is strongly encouraged, even when the resident is not a participant.
 Presentations and conferences given by visiting lecturers are usually scheduled during the existing conference times.
-Guest lectureres also provide CORE exam reviews for the R3 residents.
+Guest lecturers also provide CORE exam reviews for the R3 residents.
 Post call residents are allowed to leave after the morning review of cases are not expected to return for class or conference.

 Categorical courses are ongoing throughout the year and presented by the individual section faculty.
 The following didactic lectures play a unique and integral part of resident training.

 The residents' Journal Club will be held every 3rd Thursday of the month.
 The residents select articles to present.